 No. 50 North Street, a clock produced to celebrate a Tucker golden

-wedding and a book prize from Ashburton Grammar School.
+wedding, a postcard sent to E A Hutchings of North Street and a book prize from Ashburton Grammar School.

 1910s area has book prizes from Ashburton Grammar School and the Higher Education Committee, a supporter's badge for Ernest Morrison-Bell and items relating to the Ashburton Motor Works.